 George I line Sam & Hilda

-George Robert Salisbury Sr was born to George Nelson Salisbury and Lila "Nana" Pearl (née White) Salisbury on Dec 14, 1904.
-Three siblings issued from this union:
+George Robert Salisbury Sr, the first-born of the union of George Nelson Salisbury and Lila "Nana" Pearl White, was born on Dec 14, 1904

-George Robert Salisbury Sr (Dec 13, 1904 - May 2,1943) met Eathyl Frances Hildebrand (29 July, 1907 - 10 March, 1993) at the United Presbyterian Church on E. Spring Street in Seattle.
+George met Eathyl at the United Presbyterian Church on E. Spring Street in Seattle.
 They first dated when Eathyl was 24 and living on Seattle's Rainier Drive.
-George's younger sister Alice played "match-maker" by planning and executing a dinner set up at the Salisbury home on Queen Anne Hill in Seattle.
+George's younger sister Alice played "match-maker" by planning and executing a dinner at the Salisbury home on Queen Anne Hill in Seattle.

-George was employed at the time by Laucks Laboratories in Seattle (now owned, since 2008, by Pace Analytical, Minneapolis) as a chemist's apprentice.
-Though he wasn't schooled past high school, George is reputed to have kept up with his professional chemist peers.
+George was employed as a chemist's apprentice at the time by Laucks Laboratories in Seattle (now owned, since 2008, by Pace Analytical, Minneapolis).
+Though he wasn't trained past high school, George is reputed to have kept up right well with his professional chemist peers.
 Working as an analyst and assayist, his work even took him down into the cramped holds of ships — not fun for one who suffered from claustrophobia!

 Eathyl claimed she liked him "because he was quiet, studious, and we shared many common interests, such as working with our hands — building our own boat and future home."
 George said he liked Eathyl "because she liked to do things I did and she wasn't afraid to get her hands dirty."
 He also said he admired her deep faith in God.

 On dates, the couple went on long drives or mountain hikes — also fast water rides on Puget Sound waters in his sea sled or outboard speed boat.
 They were engaged July 29, 1930 and married June 18, 1932 in the Salisbury home on 7th Ave.
-On their wedding day they celebrated by going around the Olympic Peninsula.
+They celebrated their wedding day by motoring around the Olympic Peninsula.

-Once married, George and Eathyl lived in their DIYt home on a bluff above Puget Sound about three miles south of Kingston and west across the wat from Edmonds.
+Once married, George and Eathyl lived in their DIY home on a bluff above Puget Sound about three miles south of Kingston and west across the water from Edmonds.
 With their hand-build house nestled amoung tall cedars, the couple enjoyed carving out a landscape to their liking.
-Eathyl kept house, dug out stumps, and developed landcaping as her husband continued commuting by boat to work at Lauck's Laboratories.
+Eathyl kept house, dug out stumps, and developed landscaping as George continued commuting by boat to work at Lauck's Laboratories in Seattle — about 20 miles one-way by water.

-Three years after moving in, Eathyl and daughter Margaret were enjoying a rest on the beach when smoke was seen rising from the area of the house!
+One day about three years after moving into their new home, Eathyl and daughter Margaret were enjoying a rest on the beach when smoke was seen rising from the area of the house on the clifftop overlooking the beach!
 Eathyl raced up the many steps to the house to find it fully engulfed in flames.
-She sped to the window of the room where Margaret's infant sister Betty was napping.
+She dashed to the window of the room where infant daughter Betty lay napping.
 Punching a hole in the screen with her fist, Eathyl pulled Betty out literally by the hair!

 Eathyl at about 20